-Over one year, Charlotte Mecklenburg Library will train 7,000 parents, caregivers, reading buddies and non-profit staff on active reading, one of the most effective ways to improve literacy.
+Over one year, Charlotte Mecklenburg Library trained over 1,000 parents, caregivers, reading buddies and non-profit staff on Active Reading, one of the most effective ways to improve literacy.

 In summers 2014-17, UrbanPromise elementary school students grew an average of 3.5 months in their reading ability.
 This was the sixth consecutive summer that over 80% of students improved or maintained their reading ability.